nguyenkimhang1206/Olist-E-commerce/README.md

 **Sales Performance**

 - **Trend Analysis**: Evaluate how Total Orders and Gross Revenue have changed compared to previous month.
 This helps identify growth trends or declines in sales performance.
-- **Day of the Week**: Identify which days have the highest and lowest Total Orders and Gross Revenue.
+- **Day of Week**: Identify which days have the highest and lowest Total Orders and Gross Revenue.
 This can help optimize staffing, promotional efforts, and inventory levels for peak days.
-- **Hour of the Day**: Determine peak shopping hours.
+- **Hour of Day**: Determine peak shopping hours.
 This can assist in scheduling promotions and improving website performance during high-traffic times.

 **Customer Behavior**

-- **Average Order Value (AOV)**: Analyze how AOV trends over time.
+- **Average Order Value (AOV)**: Analyze how AOV change over time.
 A rising AOV suggests that customers are spending more per transaction, while a declining AOV could indicate reduced spending or promotions affecting spending behavior.
 Consider strategies to boost AOV, such as bundling products, offering discounts on higher-value orders, or implementing loyalty programs.
 - **Average Basket Size**: Assess changes in Average Basket Size to understand if customers are buying more items per order.
 This can indicate whether your cross-selling strategies are effective.
 - **Payment Method**: Analyze the distribution of payment types.
 If a particular payment method dominates, consider enhancing support and promotions for less popular methods to improve their adoption.